Rockets vs. Kings Player Props Betting Odds

-Player props are available for Domantas Sabonis and Fred VanVleet, among others, when the Sacramento Kings visit the Houston Rockets at Toyota Center on Saturday at 8:00 PM ET.
+Player prop bet odds for Domantas Sabonis, Alperen Sengun and others are listed when the Sacramento Kings visit the Houston Rockets at Toyota Center on Monday (beginning at 8:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!